-Figure 1: Illustration of the wireless network.
+Fig. 1.
+Illustration of the wireless network.

 Packets from stream i are enqueued in queue i.
-Denote by Headof-Line (HoL) packets the set of packets from all queues that are available to the BS for transmission in a given slot t.
+Denote by Head-of-Line (HoL) packets the set of packets from all queues that are available to the BS for transmission in a given slot t.
 Depending on the queueing discipline employed by the network, queues can be of three types:

 - (i) FIFO queues: packets are served in order of arrival.
 The HoL packets in slot t are the oldest packets in each queue.
 This is a standard queueing discipline, widely deployed in communication systems.
-However, only a few works on link scheduling optimization [12, 13, 18, 39] consider this queueing discipline; - (ii) Single packet queues: when a new packet arrives, older packets from the same stream are dropped from the queue.
+However, only a few works on link scheduling optimization for AoI [17], [18], [21], [22] consider this queueing discipline; - (ii) Single packet queues: when a new packet arrives, older packets from the same stream are dropped from the queue.
 The HoL packets in slot t are the freshest (i.e. most recently generated) packets in each queue.
-This queueing discipline is known to minimize the AoI in a variety of contexts.
-From the perspective of the AoI, Single packet queues are equivalent to LIFO queues; - (iii) No queues: packets can be transmitted only duing the slot in which they arrive.
-The HoL packets in slot t are given by the set $\{i|a_i(t)=1\}$ .
-This queueing discipline is considered in [14, 15] for its ease of analysis.
+This queueing discipline is known to minimize the AoI in a variety of contexts. - (iii) No queues: packets can be transmitted only duing the slot in which they arrive.
+The HoL packets in slot t are given by the set $\{i|a_i(t) = 1\}$ .
+This queueing discipline is considered in [23], [24] for its ease of analysis.